My criteria for a tiny SaaS

 Have a clear path to market

-Before drawing a mock-up or writing a line of code, we must come up with a way to reach our audience5.
+Before drawing a mock-up or writing a line of code, we must come up with a way to reach our audience.
 This is easy to put off until it’s too late—at which point it can be daunting.

 Available for purchase